NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 search by clicking the “Save search” button at the top.
 Give your saved search a meaningful name so you will be able to find it.

-When you’ve saved your search this way, the results will display on the homepage under “Saved Searches”.
-You can also toggle between multiple saved searches by clicking on the dropdown menu under “Saved Searches” and selecting the search results you’d like to view.
-Should you no longer be interested in that saved search, you can remove it by clicking the “Delete Search” button.
-You can also view the complete search results for a saved search by clicking the “Show Search” button.
-In addition to the top matching reports, this will also show you additional pages of results, as well as possible results for other types of information.
+When you’ve saved your search this way, the results will display under “My Work” with the “My Saved Searches” option.
+You can also toggle between multiple saved searches by clicking on the dropdown menu at “Select a saved search” and selecting the search results you’d like to view.
+Should you no longer be/interested in that saved search, you can remove it by clicking the “Delete Search” button.
+Initially, selecting a saved search only shows you the reports matching that search; you can also view the complete search results for a saved search by clicking the “Show Search” button.
+In addition to the matching reports, this will also show you possible results for other types of information.

 ### Daily Rollup